MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 ### The effect of parent permissions changes on child page permissions

-When **Permissions of Parent** page is changed so that child permission no longer inherits it from parent, the maker will see the following error.
+When **Permissions of Parent** page is changed so that child permission no longer inherits it from parent, makers will see the following error.
 Invalid web roles will be highlighted.

 ### The effect of multiple page permissions

-When using Portal Management app, there are multiple permissions active for same page.
-The maker will see the following error.
-The maker can fix this by deactivate the permissions not required for page and keep only one active permission for one webpage.
+If there are multiple permissions active for same page in the Portal Management app, makers will see the following error.

+You can fix this error by deactivating the permissions not required for page and keep only one active permission for one webpage.